 Special Course offered with the Academy of Nutrition and Dietetics

 The Academy of Nutrition and Dietetics, AMIA, and Oregon Health & Science University (OHSU) are pleased to offer this special version of the 10x10 course aimed at registered dietitian nutritionists (RDNs) and nutrition and dietetic technicians, registered (NDTRs).
-The content is geared to nutrition and the in-person session takes place at the 2013 Academy of Nutrition and Dietetics Food & Nutrition Conference & Exposition in Atlanta, GA on October 18, 2014.
+The content is geared to nutrition and the in-person session takes place at the 2014 Academy of Nutrition and Dietetics Food & Nutrition Conference & Exposition in Atlanta, GA on October 18, 2014.
 The full FNCE runs from October 18-21, 2014.

 The 10x10 program aims to provide introductory training to build the workforce that will enable information technology to improve the quality, safety, and cost-effectiveness of healthcare and public health.
 Since the program was launched in 2005, over 3,000 people, mostly from the US but also from a variety of international locations, have completed the course.
 About 20% of those graduating have gone on to advanced study in the field.
 The Nutrition focused 10x10 has graduated 129 students in six offerings of the course.